 – Sheila Peltzer continues to lobby legislators for a more robust legal presumption that both parents should have a role with children after divorce.
 Her speech text is here.

-– Chris Chambers-Woodruff, Independence High graduate, is back from military and other duties and is setting up a financial planning practice.
+– Kris Chambers-Woodruff, Independence High graduate, is back from military and other duties and is setting up a financial planning practice.

 – Malcolm Davis offered some details of his firm’s proposal for Brooklyn Village redevelopment.
 A video is here.